Student health services

 - We have a dental surgery on campus - contact Teesside University Dental Practice

-- if you are not registered with a GP, please read a copy of our Doctors and Dentists booklet and register at a surgery of your choice.
+- if you are not registered with a GP, please register at a surgery of your choice using the information here.
 International students should take an offer letter from the University, passport/visa and tenancy agreement

 - if the GP practice list is closed to new patients you may need to choose another GP practice

-- if you need to see someone and you are not already registered with a GP practice, you can make an appointment with the Open Access GP Service, in North Ormesby.
+- if you need to see someone and you are not already registered with a GP practice, you can make an appointment at the walk-in service in North Ormesby.
 Details of the service can be found in the back of the Doctors and Dentists booklet.

 List of local doctors and dentists (pdf - 65kb)